stellar/slingshot/musig/README.md

     - Create a `Multimessage` context by calling `Multimessage::new(...)`.
       See the [multimessage](#multimessage) section for more details.

-    For each party that is taking part in the signing:
+    For each signer that is taking part in the signing:
-    - Call `Party::new(transcript, privkey, multimessage)`.
+    - Call `Signer::new(transcript, privkey, multimessage)`.
     - All following steps are the same as in protocol #2.

 ### Verifying